shark on wire 2 picoCTF 2019 Solution

 Learn more

 Network covert channels encode data in protocol fields that are normally ignored.
-UDP destination port numbers are freely chosen by the sender in the high-port range (1024-65535).
-Using them as a covert channel produces traffic that looks like normal application chatter to a basic traffic monitor.
+UDP source port numbers are freely chosen by the sender.
+In this challenge packets all target destination port 22, while the source port encodes the flag: each source port is 5000 plus the ASCII value of one character.
+Using source ports as a covert channel produces traffic that looks like normal application chatter to a basic traffic monitor.

 Sort the filtered packets by time.
-Read the last three digits of each UDP destination port number in order.
-Each value is an ASCII character code.
+Read each UDP source port number in order and subtract 5000 to get the ASCII character code.
 Extract them with tshark and process in Python.

 bash